lab596/civiform/Getting-started.md

 ## Running a local server

+**Note:** the project makes heavy use of shell scripts for development tasks.
+Run `bin/help` to see a list of them.

 1. To run the application, navigate to the `civiform` directory you created when you cloned the repo and run the following:

        bin/run-dev